iamjimtaylor/iamjimtaylor/_posts/2016-04-14-playing-football-from-an-early-age.md

 ## Learning through play

 The classes are really clever.
-It's really surprised me.
+It really surprised me.
 It wasn't all about kicking a ball around for an hour.
 It's all about fun and games.

-After signing him into class he's giving a tiny red sticker for his right foot and blue sticker for left.
-He then had 10mins to kick a ball around the room before class begins.
+After signing him into class he's giving a tiny red sticker for his right foot and blue sticker for left foot.
+This alone excites him.
+He then had 10 minutes to kick a ball around the room before class begins.

-Rather than shoot for goal he sometimes likes to pick the ball up and aim for the netball nets instead!
+Rather than shoot for goal he sometimes likes to pick the ball up and aim for the basketball nets instead!

 ## The warm up
 A key part to playing a match is the preparation.
 The group begin by sitting in a big circle with the coaches and go round in a circle with everyone shouting their name.
 Each shout is met with a "good morning James..." from the group with a wave.